quicwg/qlog/draft-marx-qlog-quic-events.md

-Note: Implementations logging "packet_received" and which include all of the packet's constituent frames therein, are not expected to emit this "frames_processed" event (contrary to the HTTP-level "frames_parsed" event).
+Note: Implementations logging "packet_received" and which include all of the packet's constituent frames therein, are not expected to emit this "frames_processed" event.
 Rather, implementations not wishing to log full packets or that wish to explicitly convey extra information about when frames are processed (if not directly tied to their reception) can use this event.

 Note: for some events, this approach will lose some information (e.g., for which encryption level are packets being acknowledged?).
 If this information is